 In our efforts to continue to keep you informed about the impact of COVID-19 on the University of Central Missouri campus in Warrensburg and in Lee’s Summit, we are updating information that was previously shared on July 15 about preparations for the fall 2020 semester and beyond.
 As we get ready for the first day of classes on Aug.
 17, we are taking steps to promote a safe campus while remaining steadfast in our commitment to provide an educational environment where students can experience learning to a greater degree.
 While we still plan to offer in-person classes, we recognize there will be a number of changes from a typical academic year, but we appreciate the cooperation and understanding of all campus members as we work together to persevere through the challenges the pandemic poses.
 Updates can also be found at https://www.ucmo.edu/coronavirus.
 Please check below for information related to:

 The University of Central Missouri continues to maintain its effort to provide for a safe and healthy campus for students, employees and visitors alike.
 UCM is committed to providing our students with the best possible experience while also safeguarding their well-being against the backdrop of the global pandemic.
-Therefore, classes will be modified for the fall 2020 semester, and details of these modifications will vary by course.
+Therefore, classes will be modified for the 2020 academic year, and details of these modifications will vary by course.

 Students will be contacted directly by their instructors if any of their courses are modified.
 All students should check their university email regularly for updates from their faculty for details regarding class modifications.